ials/percepcion2/README.md

 - Practical:
   - Students replicate and/or adapt the Le Saux's notebook (or any other DL framework/toolbox) for their second report

-## Semana 11 - Diciembre 13 - Diciembre 17
+## Semana 13 – 31 de octubre a  4 de noviembre

 - Topics:   Vegetation Remote Sensing
   - [Deep Learning for Automatic Outlining Agricultural Parcels](https://accedacris.ulpgc.es/bitstream/10553/70722/2/deep_learning_automatic.pdf)